 Here is a chart showing how the 2017 solar eclipse impacted our rooftop solar system.
-In our area, the eclipse was only partial with a peak around 60% coverage at 2:30 pm.
+In our area, the eclipse was only partial with a peak of around 60% coverage at 2:30 pm.
 It started shortly after 1 pm and ended at 4 pm.
 As you can see in the chart there is a significant dip in power output during the event.

 Today marks the one year anniversary of our rooftop solar project’s connection to our local utility.
 In that year we produce 6.55 MWh of electricity which is enough to power 217 homes for 1 day or charge a mobile phone for 203.2 years or the equivalent carbon offset of planting 119 trees.
 For more details about the project check out our Solar Page.

 As you can see in the chart below the summer and spring months performed very well.
 Due to the angle of our roof when the snow arrived in December energy production dropped to near zero, until it started melting in March.
 The most surprising thing to me was how much the heat in the summer impacted the panel’s energy production.
 Overall the system has performed 4% above the model.